 It is easy to dismiss the great socialist experiments of the 20th century in the Soviet Union, Eastern Europe, China, North Korea and Cuba either as deformed workers’ states or state-capitalist.
 The latest catastrophe is Venezuela that failed to diversify its economy to free itself from the grip of multinationals.
 These regimes relied on technology developed in advanced capitalist economies and could not deliver their people with the kind of living standards millions of ordinary working class people enjoyed in Western Europe and North America, because state coercion and engineered solidarity failed to motivate creativity and innovation.
 However, now capitalism is failing too.
 It cannot survive without subsidised mass consumerism and debt-driven economic growth.
 Until recently advanced mixed economies relied on the salaries of skilled workers to keep the consumer economy afloat.
 Now most manufacturing jobs have been either outsourced to low wage regions and/or undergone substantial automation, workers can only aspire to service sector careers that either require a high level of analytical intelligence or exceptional people skills.
 As the artificial intelligence and robotics revolution progresses, businesses will need to hire fewer and fewer ordinary people with mediocre skillsets.
 Today large corporations need consumers more than workers.
 As AI and robots displace monotonous manual and clerical jobs, big business will rely on governments to subsidise their customers.
 Arguably this has been going on for years in the UK.
 Most jobs are now involved in people management, social surveillance, retail, entertainment, education, infrastructure inspection or banking.

 If big business needed creative, resourceful and independent-minded workers, you can bet they would lobby government to improve academic standards in schools and invest billions in STEM.
 Alas big business only needs the best and brightest.
 They may complain that they can’t hire enough seasoned programmers or bioscientists and have to import specialists from abroad, but they know only a small minority of graduates have a high enough IQ to be worthwhile employing and rewarding with handsome salaries.
 Many have criticised modern schooling for focussing too much on socialisation and attitudes than on the practical skills young adults might need in the workplace.
 Customer relations has suddenly become more important than fixing someone’s car or washing machine.
 While a good mechanic may lose business by insulting his customers, an incompetent mechanic may be blessed with a wonderful sense of humour, but cannot compensate for shoddy workmanship through soft skills, at least not for long.
 If smart robots supplant human beings in practical jobs like mechanics, plumbers, drivers, bricklayers and farm labourers, people within the median IQ range can only aspire to tasks that require a degree of human authenticity, mainly in the persuasion and care sectors.
 Persuasion encompasses a very wide range of modern professions, anything from marketing to social work, teaching and charities.
 I’ve long argued that schools should refocus on practical skills, but I’ve not been a lone voice.
 Every consultation about secondary education in the UK yields similar results.
 Small businesses and parents alike want smaller class sizes and greater emphasis on vocational skills.
 There is virtually no grassroots movement calling for more lessons on gender theory or more mental health screening.
-Such calls inevitably come from well-funded lobbies and spurious charities that seem to appear from nowhere and suddenly have articulate spokespersons on TV shouting down traditional naysayers.
+Such calls inevitably come from well-funded lobbies and spurious charities that pop up from nowhere and suddenly have articulate spokespersons on TV shouting down traditional naysayers.

 The left has correctly in my view accused both New Labour from 1997 to 2010 and then three Tory-led governments ever since of colluding with big business.
 Yet if big business is in the driving seat, why would they support an education system that has clearly failed to train a new generation of conscientious workers able to accomplish all the practical jobs we have traditionally needed.
 Is it because the government is totally incompetent or driven by ideological concerns at odds with the needs of big business.
 I’m sorry to admit, but we really have to consider another more disturbing explanation: Large corporations do not need workers.
 They need consumers.